Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Alban): Add some preference to edit the Watermark property (font, text color, background color and transparency, content displayed, which corner)
 - MISSING FEATURE (Alban): Add a trackbar in the bottom left of the layers to edit the transparency of the selected layer
 - MISSING FEATURE (Alban): Add a version number in the general info?
-- MISSING FEATURE (Alban): Implement elevation by displaying a number next to the part and edition of elevation
 - MISSING FEATURE (Alban): Extend the ConnectionTypeList.xml to precise for each connection, to which connection it can connect (this allow a male/female connections types, by default it connect to itself, otherwise if another type is specified, it connect to that type)
 - MISSING FEATURE #49 (Alban): add the support of copy/paste of layer (including grid and area layers which can not be pasted for now)
 - MISSING FEATURE #43 (Alban): add the support of move/copy/paste a part of an area layer
-- MISSING FEATURE #44 (Alban): Need a "color picker" and "font size" shortcut in the contextual menu on the Text layer
+- MISSING FEATURE #44 (Alban): Need a "color picker" and "font size" shortcut in the contextual menu on the Text layer, or in the toolbar
 - MISSING FEATURE #12 (FreeBee) : Snap through layers (handy if you have multiple layers of track to connect) or make transparent all other layers except the current one
 - MISSING FEATURE (Larry): Select parts in multiple layers
 - MISSING FEATURE (Alban): Enhance layer stack usability: add a context menu to delete a layer, allow drag'n'drop reorganization.